 QUEEN Legend Brian May Supports New Zealand Ban on Cosmetics Animal Testing

-campaigners who are leading efforts to achieve a national ban on cosmetics animal testing and the sale of cosmetics animal tested abroad.
+campaigners who are leading efforts to achieve a national ban on cosmetics animal testing and the sale of cosmetics animal-tested abroad.

-The star, who tweeted a photo of himself wearing a #BeCrueltyFree t-shirt, said:
+The star, who tweeted a photo of himself wearing a 'Be Cruelty Free' t-shirt, said:

 "I am really shocked that in the twenty first century we are still subjecting animals to pain and suffering just to test vanity products like cosmetics.
 Not only does it sadden me as a compassionate human being, but it also stuns me as a scientist that companies, regulators and governments around the world are still relying on these woefully inadequate, out-dated animal tests when we know very well how unreliable they are.
 New Zealand has a great opportunity to say enough is enough, just like the European Union and India have already done.
 So I'm urging policy makers in this great country to join me in backing the #BeCrueltyFree campaign, please let's end cosmetics cruelty in New Zealand and the world once and for all."

 So far, more than 60,000 people have sent #BeCrueltyFree e-cards to New Zealand's party leaders.
 Political support for a New Zealand ban has been growing.
-In March Green MP Mojo Mathers proposed introduction of a cosmetics animal testing ban as part of amendments to the Animal Welfare Act, and the Labour Party has also pledged a ban should it succeed at the upcoming national election.
+In March Green MP Mojo Mathers proposed the introduction of a cosmetics animal testing ban as part of amendments to the Animal Welfare Act, and the Labour Party has also pledged a ban should it succeed at the upcoming national election.

-campaigners are determined to see the issue debated when Parliament reconvenes in November.
-Stephen Manson, spokesperson for NZAVS, said: "Our #BeCrueltyFree campaign is thrilled to have the support of someone like Brian May.
+'Be Cruelty Free' campaigners are determined to see the issue debated when Parliament reconvenes in November.
+We are thrilled to have the support of someone like Brian May.
 Not only is he respected globally for his music, but he is also an immensely important voice within animal protection campaigning and brings real gravitas to our call for New Zealand to end the cruel and unnecessary practice of cosmetics animal testing.

 We know that New Zealand's politicians are listening, now we need them to act.

-campaigns are leading policy change across Australia, Brazil, Canada, China, India, Japan, Korea, New Zealand, Russia, Taiwan and the United States.
+'Be Cruelty Free' campaigns are leading policy change across Australia, Brazil, Canada, China, India, Japan, Korea, New Zealand, Russia, Taiwan and the United States.